Our Nature Estate

 Which areas will have a relaxed mowing schedule?

-In 2025, the relaxed mowing regime will be applied in underused residential plots, such as street corners and verges, as well as some larger green spaces across the city.
+In 2025, the relaxed mowing regime will be applied in the trial sleected underused residential plots, such as street corners and verges, as well as some larger green spaces.
 Parks and sports fields will continue to be regularly maintained for accessibility and recreational use.

 How often will these areas be mowed?